Compare/contrast the Character Sheet for the source anime

 Hair Guy (Kemo)

 A security guard for Pegasus and (formerly) Kaiba.
-Has an unspecified acquaintance (possibly his brother) known as the Mullet Guy.
+Has an unspecified acquaintance known as the Mullet Guy, who may be his brother.

 - Catch Phrase: "Attention Duelists!", "My hair is..." usually follows or they're separate.